Class Act Fabrics

 My store is located in Northeast Pennsylvania, approximately 25 miles northwest of Scranton and Wilkes-Barre, just south outside of Tunkhannock.
 Store hours are erratic with hours by appointment to make sure I’m here.
-Call (570) 836-2318 and leave a message (evenings, eastern time, you sometimes can catch me here), or email me at Linda(at)classactfabrics(dot)com to set up a time or to talk to me.
+Call (570) 836-2318 and leave a message (mornings you sometimes can catch me here), or email me at Linda(at)classactfabrics(dot)com to set up a time or to talk to me.
 Email is best.

 PO Box 307